-AJ (Anthony James) Allmendinger is an American racing driver who currently competes in the NASCAR Sprint Cup Series.
+AJ (Anthony James) Allmendinger is an American racing driver who currently competes in the NASCAR Cup Series.
 He debuted in NASCAR in 2006, after he scored his best season result in the Champ Car World Series, finishing third in the final classification.
 Allmendinger also participated eleven times at 24 hours of Daytona, taking the overall victory in 2012 and scoring two more podiums.

 Two championship titles early in a career